PrinceOfBorgo/travel-rs/README.md

     The bot will display the simplified balances.

-9.  **Recording a Transfer:**
+9.  **Recording a Transfer**:

     Bob pays $16.67 to Alice for his share of the toll.
-To record the transfer use `/tansfer` followed by the sender name, the receiver name, and the transferred amount:
+To record the transfer, use `/transfer` followed by the sender name, the receiver name, and the transferred amount:

     ```
     User: /transfer Bob Alice 16.67
     Bot:  Transfer recorded successfully.
     ```

-10. **Viewing Transfers:**
+10. **Viewing Transfers**:

-    To see all the transfers made use `/listtransfers` command:
+    To see all the transfers made, use the `/listtransfers` command:

     ```
     User: /listtransfers